×

 Aspetta!
 Lasciami pensare!
 (Wait!
 Let me think!)

 All of those sentences use the Italian command form (also known as the imperative form) which is used to make direct suggestions or give orders.
+You’re going to need to understand it and use it in just about any conversation.

-Read on to learn all about Italian commands in the tuLeinoi and voi forms and see them used in example sentences!
+Read on to learn all about Italian commands in the tuLeinoi and voi forms and see them used in example sentences.

 Despite what I said about imperatives being very common, this is more of an intermediate-level grammar topic.